neuschaefer/reform-handbook/src/source/parts.rst

 M.2 Socket (Key M)
 ------------------

-The second PCIe controller of the i.MX8M module is connected to the M.2 socket J10.
-The standard use for the port is to install a M.2 NVMe drive, for example one that comes with some versions of MNT Reform.
+The second PCIe controller of the i.MX8M module is connected to the M.2 socket (J10).
+The standard use for the port is to install an M.2 NVMe solid state drive.
 Plug the NVMe module into the socket and fix it with an M2 screw to one of the three mounting holes that corresponds to the module's size.

 Only one PCIe lane and the reset signal are connected to the port.
 The reference clock for the port is generated by U23.